push-based/user-flow/packages/cli/docs/recorder-exports.md

   // ...

   await flow.startTimespan({ stepName: 'Checkout order' });

-  // Use the create function to instanciate a the user-flow runner. const runner = await createUserFlowRunner('./recordings/order-coffee.replay.json', ctx) await runner.run();
+  // Use the create function to instanciate a the user-flow runner. const runner = await createUserFlowRunner(
+    './recordings/order-coffee.replay.json',
+    ctx
+  );
+  await runner.run();

   await flow.endTimespan();
 };
 ```

 ## Run the runner inside a timespan measurement

 Now you can execute it with `npx @push-based/user-flow`.
 You should see the browser opening a report.

 ![Replay userflow example without custom code](./images/lhr-replay-example-results-1.png)

 ## Separating the recording into multiple timespan's

-Now that we have a basic user flow running we can add actions to get more detailed information about the different interactions.
+Now that we have a basic user flow running we can add actions to get more detailed information about the different
+interactions.

 We can add the a set of `@push-based/user-flow` actions as simple object to the steps array:

 The available types are:

 - navigation
 - startTimespan
 - endTimespan